A new open source framework for multiscale modeling of fibrous materials on heterogeneous supercomputers: Finite Element Implementation

 Since, the stretch tensor \(U_{ij}\) is a symmetric positive definite matrix, care must be taken such that the directions are also symmetric positive definite.
 In this work, we chose the directions that are represented by the following matrix in the Mandel form:

 and emphasize that this choice is not unique.
 One can choose any set of directions that are both symmetric positive definite and span the 6 fundamental directions.
-The symmetric positive definite requirement prevents the use of a linearly independent set of directions.
+The symmetric positive definite requirement prevents the use of a orthogonal set of directions.

 Finally, we directly solve

 for the tangent material stiffness \(A_{ijkl}\), and use equation \eqref{eq:stiffness-push-forward} to obtain the spatial tangent material stiffness.